Avaiga/taipy/README.md

 ## ⭐️ What's Taipy?

-Taipy was built exclusively for data scientists and machine learning engineers<br />who want to build production-ready web applications without having to learn new languages or frameworks.<br />Skip full-stack development and deployment focus on Data and AI algorithms.<br /><br />
+Taipy was built exclusively for data scientists and machine learning engineers<br />who want to build production-ready web applications without having to learn<br />new languages or frameworks.
+Skip full-stack development and deployment focus on Data and AI algorithms.<br /><br />

 | User Interface Generation  | Scenario and Data Management |
 | --------  | -------- |